Hender-hs/do.it/README.md

 - React-hook-form
 - React-router-dom
 - Yup
-- Context-API
 - Axios
 - Material-UI

 ## Features
 Features avaible:
-- Add and remove phones and notebooks to/from cart and mutate the quantity of these.
+- Add and get done cards with your tasks.

 ## Project Status
 Project is: _in progress_

-## Features Ideas

-Ideas:
-- Let the web site more realistic like a e-commerce.

 ## Contact